MichaelHirn/rlay-ontology-datum/README.md

 ### `Datum`

 The `Datum` uses `@rlay/transform` under the hood and guarantees that any generated schema is provided back to the client.
+If a schemaRegistry instance is provided, it will also write the auto-generated schema to the registry when a new `Datum` is created.

 ### `DatumAggregate`